-Quick response codes are two dimensional bar codes that when scanned or photographed link to a particular website.
+Quick response codes are two-dimensional bar codes that when scanned or photographed link to a particular website.

-Unless they are situated in age restricted areas (eg clubs or bars) or are accessed via an age affirmed website, wherever possible a QR code should link to material which carries an age affirmation page.
+Unless they are situated in age restricted areas (e.g., clubs or bars) or are accessed via an age affirmed website, wherever possible a QR code should link to material which carries an AAP.
 QR codes should be accompanied by a notification that the content is intended for those over LPA only.